9 Ways to Compare Medicare and Medicare Advantage

 All MA plans must provide the same medical services as traditional Medicare.
 But they can also offer extra benefits that may be well worth having.
 Some plans with these extras don’t charge higher premiums, but many do — often quite a lot more.
 Carefully look at the coverage details of extra benefits when comparing plans; some are significant, whereas others are very limited.

 Geography is a key consideration if you travel a lot or live in another state for part of the year.
 Traditional Medicare covers you anywhere in the United States, whereas most MA plans require you to either see providers in their service area or pay more to go outside the network.

 However, all plans must cover emergency treatment or urgently needed care anywhere in the country.
 Some Medigap policies and MA plans also cover emergency care abroad.

-Medicare has an elaborate system of testing the quality of services provided by MA plans and stand-alone Part D plans, using feedback from customers, complaints, surveys, undercover spot checks, and so on.
-Based on this info, Medicare gives each plan a quality rating that is posted on the Medicare plan finder website for all to see.
+Medicare has an elaborate system of testing the quality of services that MA plans and stand-alone Part D plans provide, using feedback from customers, complaints, surveys, undercover spot checks, and so on.
+Based on this info, Medicare gives each plan a quality rating that it then posts on the Medicare plan finder website for all to see.